One pound coin: Other pound coins that entered circulation

-While the round pound was operational, others that entered circulation, although not legal tender in the UK, were some £1 coins of British Crown Dependencies, Gibraltar and UK South Atlantic Overseas Territories.
-Most coins of these territories, in all denominations, were of the same size and composition as a UK equivalent and most bore the same portraits of the UK monarch.
-After the UK replaced its round pound coins, these territories did not rush to do so; Gibraltar and the Isle of Man continued to use their round pound coins as well as the new UK pound coins and the other territories withdrew their round pounds without replacing them.
+While the round pound was operational, some £1 coins of British Crown Dependencies, Gibraltar and UK South Atlantic Overseas Territories entered circulation, although not legal tender in the UK.
+Most coins of these territories, were of the same size and composition as a UK equivalent and most bore the same portraits of the UK monarch.
+(Note: The early £1 issues of Guernsey and the Isle of Man differed slightly in size, the 1981 Jersey £1 even more considerably.)
+After the UK replaced its round pound coins, these territories did not rush to do so; Gibraltar and the Isle of Man continued to use their round pound coins as well as the new UK pound coins and the other territories withdrew their round pounds without a local replacement, adopting the English £1 by default.